luissimas/zettelkasten/2 - Notes/Digital representation of information.md

 (857)_{10}=(1101011001)_2
 $$
-In [[LD MOC#Chapter 3 sections 3 1 to 3 5|Chapter 3]] we return to this subject when discussing the representation of negative numbers.
+In [[Lógica digital#Chapter 3 sections 3 1 to 3 5|Chapter 3]] we return to this subject when discussing the representation of negative numbers.